ElderlyC/meetup-app/README.md

 ## Wireframes to Pages

 Making carefully thought out wireframes early on proved exceptionally useful later, as I was able to build a working application exactly as I had envisioned.
+See how my wireframes created using skribbl.io and paint compare to screenshots of my application (dark grey background).

 ### Hosting page